-New Jersey's Prevention of Domestic Violence Act was enacted in 1982 to protect victims of domestic violence.
-This law includes a provision that permits victims to obtain a restraining order which limits the contact an alleged offender can have with a victim.
+The New Jersey legislature enacted the Prevention of Domestic Violence Act in 1982 to protect victims of domestic violence.
+This law includes a provision that permits victims to obtain a restraining order, which limits the contact an alleged offender can have with a victim.

 Numerous temporary and final restraining orders are issued in Cumberland County courts each year.
 If you find yourself on the receiving end of a restraining order, its issuance will undoubtedly have a profound effect on your life.
 At worst, defendants have found themselves unable to return to their own homes and have been kept from seeing their children.